Updated 3 February, 2026

 What is the power fee and how is it determined?

 The power fee is a possible component of the electricity distribution fee.
-Some electricity network companies already use a power fee for certain electricity transmission products, but not all do.
+Some electricity distribution companies already use a power fee for certain electricity transmission products, but not all do.

 The power fee is based on a regulation from the Energy Authority.
-The regulation is expected to come into force at the end of 2025.
-We do not yet know all the details.
+The regulation came into force in February 2026.

-According to preliminary information, the power fee will be based on the customer’s monthly power peak – that is, the highest power measured during a single 15-minute period within a given month.
-The idea is that a certain sum (€/kW) will be charged for the portion of the monthly power peak that exceeds a threshold of 5 kW.
+The power fee will be based on the customer’s monthly power peak – that is, the highest average power measured during a single 60-minute period within a given month.
+The idea is that a fee (€/kW) will be charged for the portion of the monthly power peak that exceeds a threshold of 8 kW.
+The size of the fee is decided by the distribution company.
+The power fee can be charged only once per month, for a single 60-minute period, if the threshold is exceeded.

 Will the new power fee affect all Vaasan Sähköverkko’s customers?